cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Acknowledgments
 {:numbered="false"}

+The impetus of this work is the success of recent deployments of predecessors of Prio3.
+The Mozilla Origin Telemetry project {{OriginTelemetry}} and the Exposure Notification Private Analytics collaboration among the Internet Security Research Group (ISRG), Google, Apple, and others {{ENPA}} have together aggregated data from hundreds of millions of users.

+As the name implies, Prio3 is a descendant of the original Prio construction
+{{CGB17}}.
+A second iteration was deployed in the {{ENPA}} system, and like the VDAF described here, the ENPA system was built from techniques introduced in
+{{BBCGGI19}} that significantly improve communication cost.
+That system was specialized for a particular aggregation function; the goal of Prio3 is to provide the same level of generality as the original construction.

 The security considerations in {{security}} are based largely on the security analysis of {{DPRS23}}.
 Thanks to Hannah Davis and Mike Rosulek, who lent their